momentum-design/momentum-ui/angular/src/schematics/README.md

-# Collab UI Schematics
+# Momentum UI Schematics

-These schematics provide built in integrations with the Angular CLI features in order to make it easier for users to install and update Collab UI.
+These schematics provide built in integrations with the Angular CLI features in order to make it easier for users to install and update Momentum UI.

 ## `ng add @momentum-ui/angular`

-This schematic wires up with the Angular CLI to support automatically adding Collab UI to an Angular CLI project.
+This schematic wires up with the Angular CLI to support automatically adding Momentum UI to an Angular CLI project.

 ##### How it works